mohini-kumar2005/aws-s3-static-website/README.md

 # README: Hosting a Static Website on AWS S3

 Welcome to the quick guide on how to host a static website on AWS S3 (Simple Storage Service).
-This README provides a summary of the steps outlined in the [full article](https://medium.com/@kevinkiruri/hosting-a-static-website-on-aws-s3-35f49dd1c5e6), authored by [Mohini].

 ## :rocket: Introduction